-Coping with a break-up
+How to cope with a break-up

-When you’re battling through with a break-up, whether from a good relationship or a bad one, it can be hard to know what will make you feel better.
+When you’re going through a break-up, whether from a good relationship or a bad one, it can be hard to know what will make you feel better.
 The good thing to remember is that the tough times are only temporary.
 But if you are looking for a few tips to get back on track, there are ways you can make the whole thing a little easier.

 This can help if: